Fr\'echet Quantum Supergroups: Non-formal deformation of superspaces

 \subsection{The star-product}

-We present now the star-product, corresponding to the composition of operators via the quantization map $\Omega$, together with its principal properties.
-Its expression is given by the von Neumann formula extended to the graded setting: for $(x,\xi,w)\in\gR^{m|n}$,
+The construction of the deformation quantization of the symplectic superspace $\gR^{m|n}$ (see Definition \ref{def-concrete-superspace}) has been performed in \cite{Bieliavsky:2010su} if $m$ is an even integer.
+Let us recall here the corresponding $\gR^{m|n}$-invariant star-product.
+Its expression is given by the von Neumann formula extended to the graded setting: for $x\in \gR^{m|0}$, $\xi\in\gR^{0|n}$ (we write $(x,\xi)\in\gR^{m|n}$),